neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/CreatingAPlugin.rst

           controllerActions:
             'Sarkosh\CdCollection\Controller\CollectionController': ['overview']

-When you insert a plugin view for a node the links in both of this nodes get rewritten automatically to link to the view or plugin, depending on the action the link points to.
+When you insert a plugin view for a node the links in both of the nodes get rewritten automatically to link to the view or plugin, depending on the action the link points to.
 Insert a "Plugin View" node in your page, and then, in the inspector, configure the "Master View" (the master plugin instance) and the "Plugin View".